 The School expects that if students use social media platforms in their individual capacity (for example, blogs, Twitter, Facebook, LinkedIn, YouTube, and Storify, among many others) with an individual account that reflects their affiliation as Harvard or Harvard Kennedy School students, they will accurately identify their status as a student and make clear that their opinions are their own and do not represent an institutional view.
 For instance, a blog’s “about the author” page or a Twitter account’s description may contain language like “Student at Harvard Kennedy School.”

 Before posting students should think carefully about the impact their public posts could have on fellow members of the Harvard and/or Harvard Kennedy School community.

-If, upon review by the disciplinary officer and the chair of the Ad Board (or his/her designee), there is inadequate evidence to suggest an infraction of the HKS rules to justify review by the Ad Board, the case will not advance.
+If, upon review by the disciplinary officer and the chair of the Ad Board (or their designee), there is inadequate evidence to suggest an infraction of the HKS rules to justify review by the Ad Board, then the case will not advance.

-If, upon review by the disciplinary officer and the Ad Board chair (or his/her designee), there is adequate evidence to suggest an infraction, they will schedule a meeting of the Ad Board.
+If, upon review by the disciplinary officer and the Ad Board chair (or their designee), there is adequate evidence to suggest an infraction, they will schedule a meeting of the Ad Board.

 When it convenes, the Board will review all relevant materials and arrive at a conclusion as to whether there has been an infraction of the HKS rules and, if so, taking into account Board precedent and any mitigating circumstances, what disciplinary action is warranted.
 The range of actions the Ad Board may take is outlined in the section labelled “sanctions” in this handbook.
 All decisions require a vote of at least 2/3 of the Ad Board members present at the meeting (provided there is a quorum).